Kua Mee Recipe (Pad Lao)

 Top-view of ingredients for Lao noodle recipe on a bamboo mat: rice noodles, eggs, bean sprouts, brown sugar, oyster sauce, salt, and more.

-• Golden mountain sauce – A flavor enhancer that adds umami and brings out the best in the dish.
+• Golden mountain sauce – A Thai seasoning sauce that adds rich umami and saltiness.

-• Dark soy sauce (optional) – Adds a dark color to the noodles and a slightly salty flavor.
+• Dark soy sauce (optional) – Gives the noodles a darker color and a deeper salty note.

 For the omelet